 Primrose Hill — Great hill to end the run on, it has the best view of London, lots of people here so someone can surely take a pic of you.

 Georgian House Hotel–HARRY POTTER ROOMS!!!!!!!!!!
-Absolutely adorable hotel that has a B&B feel.
+An absolutely adorable hotel that has a B&B feel.
 Good breakfast too.
-Is a bit pricey but if you have the extra money, definitely worth it.
+It is a bit pricey but if you have the extra money, definitely worth it.